yulin6/FishGame-Codebase3/Fish/Planning/player-protocol.md

 - To make a move, a player should first verify the state of the game is in the “playing” stage and that it is currently their turn.
 After, they should retrieve the current state of the game to find a position to move one of their avatars to.
 After verifying their move is valid (see “Getting move legality”), the player specifies two Posn(s), a start position representing one of their penguins’ positions and an end position that represents where they would like to move that penguin.

+Making a pass
+- To make a pass, a player should check the state, phase, and current player to ensure that their pass is valid.
+Afterwards, they make the pass using this functionality.

 Getting information about the game
 - Various information about the game can be queried for, including the current status of all players, the location of the penguins on the board, and the state of the board.
 This can be requested through the API, and will be provided as a State JSON object.